Skip to content

 Each bar starts at the estate's founding year and ends at 4 July 1776.
 Linear scale, 1 year = 3.2 px.

-Key takeaway: Even the youngest estate on this list, Constantia Uitsig (1712), was 64 years old when American independence was declared.
-Steenberg's 1682 founding makes it 94 years older than the United States – older than the Salem witch trials, older than the Bank of England, older than the Treaty of Utrecht.
+Key takeaway: Even the youngest farm here, Constantia Uitsig (1712), was already 64 years old when America declared independence.
+Steenberg, founded in 1682, is 94 years older than the United States.
+That makes it older than the Salem witch trials (1692), older than the Bank of England (1694), and older than the Treaty of Utrecht (1713).

 Adult tasting fees, April 2026